In an article over at Writer’s Digest, the author explained that ‘real’ dialogue doesn’t spell everything out.

 The scene doesn’t have narration, but just from a simple lunch order, we know that the character is extremely picky.
 She knows what she wants and expects to get it.

-While it’s not the same as in the movie, I got this scenario from “When Harry Meet Sally” with Meg Ryan and Billy Crystal.
+While it’s not the same as in the movie, I got this scenario from “When Harry Met Sally” with Meg Ryan and Billy Crystal.
 It’s an amazing scene.

 2. Dialogue can show what a character does for a living.

 Christine looked over the documents, her face growing serious.
 “Who’s responsible for these prints?
 They’re all wrong.
-The bathroom should be on the second floor and the living area should be an open concept.
+The bathroom should be on the second floor, and the living area should be open-concept.
 Somebody’s head is going to roll.”

 In this scene, Christine obviously deals with blueprints.
 Maybe she’s an architect reviewing a subordinate’s plans.
 We also know she’s in charge and doesn’t take mistakes lightly.